simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

     UI->>User: 17.
 Display updated list or detail view of inventory item
 ```

-As we have seen sequence diagram above there are multiple components involved to trigger and handle a command, update the state of the domain object
+As we saw in the sequence diagram above, several components are involved in triggering and processing a command, updating the domain object's state
-and finally update the read model.
-We will now go through the code of the components following the flow of the sequence diagram.
+and finally updating the read model.
+We will now go through the code of the components, following the flow of the sequence diagram.
-Thereby we will directly start with the call to the InventoryItemController.
+We will start directly with the call to the *InventoryItemController*.
-We will follow the steps of the sequence diagram and explain the code of the involved components.
+We will follow the steps of the sequence diagram and explain the code of the components involved.
-We will further split the code Walkthtrough into the write side of the application and the read side of the application, even though we use inline projections
-to update the read model.
-Thus we will not deal with eventual consistency due to async projections.
+We will further divide the code walkthrough into the write side of the application and the read side of the application, even though we use inline projections to update the read model.
+Therefore, we will not address eventual consistency due to asynchronous projections.
-Again I want to mention that eventual consistency is not part of CQRS itself but can be used in combination with CQRS.
+I would like to reiterate that eventual consistency is not part of CQRS itself, but can be used in combination with CQRS.

 ##### Write Side of the application